jomarmar/mavrix-test/README.md

 Pagination works fine!...

+Two diferent views one based on tables and one based on divs.

 ~~Filtering contacts not working.
 Not sure if I have found a bug or I have messed it up with pagination stuff.
 (NOTE: filtering should happen on all contact list, not just in the contacts per page).~~ Filtering now works.
 Forgot controller (vm).